- Lead Organisation

 Low energy literacy and a lack of accessible and credible information represent significant barriers to manufacturers taking action on energy productivity initiatives, and impacts on their uptake of renewable energy solutions.

-ERM Power will carry out energy assessments across twenty Queensland manufacturing sites, including seven sites with gas-based manufacturing processes and thirteen with electricity-based manufacturing processes.
+Shell Energy will carry out energy assessments across twenty Queensland manufacturing sites, including seven sites with gas-based manufacturing processes and thirteen with electricity-based manufacturing processes.
 The sites are in four regions – Cairns, Townsville, Rockhampton and South-East Queensland.
 The sites will include up to six manufacturing sub-sectors.

 Three energy productivity educational forums will be delivered in regional locations in Queensland.
 These will deliver educational information to assist other manufacturers reduce their emission footprints.